 - Baseline Modernization (Automatically apply CIS benchmarks)

-- Program Design and Implementation (end-to-end best-practices cybersecurity consulting)
+- Program Planning and Implementation (end-to-end best-practices cybersecurity consulting)